|

 & Ward*, M. (2009).

-The effect of
+The effect of perspective on misconceptions

-A test of conceptual change theory.
+in psychology: A test of conceptual change

-The Journal of Instructional Psychology.
+The Journal of Instructional Psychology,

-Amsel, E. (2009).
+Amsel, E. (2009a).
 Teaching

 psychology students to think like